 10 Things to do During your Pregnancy…

 The transition for a first time mom does not come easy.
-Some of us, apparently a lot of people make this transition in our 30’s!
+Some of us make this transition in our 30’s!

-- Stay extremely busy.
 You have 9 months to enjoy this time and sitting around living in fear will only drag out the time.
-I had friends constantly excited around me and although I couldn’t relate to the feeling it helped with the ups and downs of emotions and morning sickness.
-More to come on a list of ideas to maintain a productive pregnancy….
+I had friends constantly excited around me and although I couldn’t relate to the feeling it helped with the ups and downs of pregnancy emotions and morning sickness.

 - Cleaning out the soon-to-be-nursery